 - Bamboo – this is a highly absorbent material.
 Many parents find it to be softer than cotton or hemp, so you can use it directly on your baby’s skin.

 - Polyester – a man-made material, often referred to as microfiber.
 It is quite absorbent but it does wear out over time.
 Also, make sure not to put it directly against your baby’s skin.

-Because the materials used in cloth diapers have a lot less chemicals in them compared to disposables, your baby is less likely to get rashes.
-If you use highly absorbent liners, you can get even less leaks than with disposables.
+Because the materials used in cloth diapers have a lot fewer chemicals in them compared to disposables, your baby is less likely to get rashes.
+If you use highly absorbent liners, you can get even fewer leaks than with disposables.
 Modern cloth diapers are also more breathable.

 Another hidden perk of using cloth diapers is that it makes potty training a lot easier.
 Since your baby won’t have the same dry feeling disposable diapers provide, she will be more willing to go potty.

 The most obvious thing when cloth diapering is the amount of trash you will generate or actually the lack thereof.
 20 billion disposable diapers are thrown every single year in the united states alone.
 This translates to about 3.5 million tons of waste, which does not degrade well in landfills.